arpitux/frontend_interview_test/README.md

 npm run serve
 ```

-3. NOTE: The API user for this test does not support cross-origin request.
+3. NOTE: The API used for this test does not support cross-origin request.
 So I had to use a chrome browser [plugin](https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi) to make the API work for me from `localhost`.
   Please install it if required.

 4. Open `localhost:8080/public/index.html`